AlexandreDecan/sismic/docs/format.rst

 Statecharts
 ***********

-The :py:class:`~pyss.model.StateChart` class is more interesting as your are more subject to deal with instances of this class.
+The :py:class:`~pyss.model.StateChart` class is probably more interesting in the sense that your are more subject to deal with instances of this class.

 .. autoclass:: pyss.model.StateChart
     :members: